 Runaway Truck Trailers

-A runaway trailer collision occurs then the speed of a truck is mismatched with the speed of the attached trailer.
+A runaway trailer collision occurs when the speed of a truck is mismatched with the speed of the attached trailer.
 Oftentimes, the excessive speed of the trailer actually forces the body of the truck to veer out of control, causing serious damage and catastrophic injuries to any parties involved.
 In other cases, the trailer completely detaches from the truck, causing utter destruction everywhere in its path until coming to a stop.
 Due to the size and structure of both the truck and the trailer, when a runaway trailer accident takes place the damages and injuries associated with the aftermath are often debilitating, sometimes fatal.

 Connecticut truck drivers must maintain a number of qualifications in order to operate a large commercial vehicle within the state.
 The Federal Motor Carrier Safety Administration (FMCSA) has outlined a detailed set of rules and regulations that all truckers must abide by in order to keep the roads and highways in Connecticut and the entire country safe and secure.
 In fact, truckers in Connecticut must pass a number of skills tests to ensure that they are properly equipped to handle and operate such a large truck.

 While these Connecticut truckers are licensed to ensure that they are fully aware of safe driving and loading habits, even a slight fraction of inattention can be the difference of life and death when it comes to driving such an enormous truck.
-If you or a loved one has suffered from any injuries due to a runaway trailer, Jonathan Perkins Injury Lawyers is prepared to take on your case today.
+If you or a loved one has suffered any injuries due to a runaway trailer, Jonathan Perkins Injury Lawyers is prepared to take on your case today.

 Causes of Runaway Trailer Collisions

 Most auto accidents today happen in a split second; even a brief moment of inattention behind the wheel can truly be the difference between life and death.
-A simple mechanical error can trigger a set of catastrophic events leading to a number of different serious injuries for accident victims involved.
-While many different factors may contribute to a runaway trailer truck accident, some causes are far more likely to occur than others.
+A simple mechanical error can trigger a set of catastrophic events leading to a number of serious injuries for accident victims involved.
+While many factors may contribute to a runaway trailer-truck accident, some causes are far more likely to occur than others.
 Below we outline the most commonly seen causes of runaway trailer collisions in the state of Connecticut.

 Brake Failure and/or Equipment Defects